Moon Girl and Devil Dinosaur: How NOT To Draw

+Theme Song Takeover

+Moon Girl's Lab

+A musical series which showcases Moon Girl using scientific concepts to take down bad guys.

 Production

 Development

-During discussions with Marvel Studios regarding a potential collaboration with Cinema Gypsy Productions for a Marvel Cinematic Universe (MCU) project, president Louis D'Esposito showed actor and comic book fan Laurence Fishburne the comic book Moon Girl and Devil Dinosaur.
+During discussions with Marvel Studios regarding a potential collaboration with Cinema Gypsy Productions for a Marvel Cinematic Universe (MCU) project, president Louis D'Esposito showed actor and comic book fan Laurence Fishburne the comic book series Moon Girl And Devil Dinosaur.
 Having read the original Moon-Boy and Devil Dinosaur comic book as a child, Moon Girl piqued Fishburne's interest.
-He afterwards began reading the comics, which gave him the inspiration to create an animated series based on the duo.
+He afterwards began reading the comics, which gave him the inspiration to create an animated series adaptation based on the duo.
 Fishburne and a production team worked on the series for two years at Disney Television Animation, before hiring Steve Loter as executive-producer due to his experience on female-centered shows such as Disney's Kim Possible.
-Loter and the team then created a roller-skating sequence played over "Sweatpants" by Childish Gambino as a proof-of-concept piece and pitched it to executives at Disney Television Animation, who greenlit the series for development.
+Loter and the team then created a roller-skating sequence played over "Sweatpants" by Childish Gambino as a proof-of-concept piece and pitched it to both executives at Disney Television Animation and a Marvel Studios team including Brad Winderbaum and president Kevin Feige, who greenlit the series for development.

 On February 20, 2018, it was reported that Marvel Animation and Cinema Gypsy Productions were developing a Moon Girl and Devil Dinosaur series for Disney Channel Worldwide.
 Fishburne (a long-time Marvel alumni; having played Silver Surfer in Fantastic Four: Rise of the Silver Surfer and Bill Foster in Ant-Man and the Wasp) and Helen Sugland serve as the series' executive producers.
-The first season had 20 episodes ordered.
+20 half-hours were ordered for the first season, but it was later cut down to 17.

 On August 24, 2019, during the D23 Expo, Fishburne revealed that the series would premiere in 2020 on Disney Channel, with Disney Television Animation being set to co-produce the series, marking the first time Disney and Marvel worked together on an animated series.
-Loter executive produces the series alongside Fishburne and Sugland.
+Loter executive produces the series alongside Fishburne and Sugland; Loter also serves as the series' showrunner.
 Jeff Howard and Kate Kondell work on the series as co-producers and story editors.
 Howard and Kondell were the first two writers hired for the series.
 The two helped the production team define the characters, with an hour being dedicated to a specific character.
 By the time writing for the episodes started, the characters were defined enough that not many ideas were revised.
 Kondell also serves as head writer for the series.